Commonwealth v. Abu-Jamal: Witnesses speaking after the trial

 Abu-Jamal did not state his version of the events during the initial police investigation nor did he testify in his own defense at trial.
 Nearly 20 years later, a man named Arnold Beverly submitted an affidavit stating that he was the person who killed Officer Faulkner.
 Beverly wrote that while "wearing a green (camouflage) army jacket", he had run across the street and shot Daniel Faulkner as part of a contract killing because Faulkner was interfering with graft and payoff to corrupt police.
 Abu-Jamal subsequently provided his own statement in which he said he had been sitting in his cab across the street when he heard shouting, then saw a police vehicle, then heard the sound of gunshots.
 Upon seeing his brother appearing disoriented across the street, Abu-Jamal ran to him and was shot by a police officer.
 He maintains to have no memory of the events between being shot and the arrival of officers at the scene.
 He also claims to have been abused by the police while he was still in need of medical assistance for his wound.
 He explained, "At my trial I was denied the right to defend myself.
 I had no confidence in my court-appointed attorney, who never even asked me what happened the night I was shot and the police officer was killed; and I was excluded from at least half the trial ...
 Since I was denied all my rights at my trial I did not testify.
 I would not be used to make it look like I had a fair trial ...
 I never said I shot the policeman.
 I did not shoot the policeman ...
 I never said I hoped he died.
 I would never say something like that."

 For a similar period, William Cook also did not testify at the trial or make any statement about events that night other than saying to police at the crime scene repeatedly: "I ain't got nothing to do with this!"
 In 2001, Cook belatedly declared that he would be willing to testify and that both he and his brother "had nothing do with shooting or killing the policeman".
 He stated that another man, Kenneth Freeman, was in his car at the time.
 According to Cook, Freeman was sitting in the front passenger seat, armed with a .38, wearing a green army jacket, knowing of a plan to kill Faulkner, and participating in the shooting.
-Freeman's handcuffed and naked corpse was discovered in North Philadelphia on the night of the police bombing of the MOVE communal residence in 1985 and neither his name nor the fact of his presence at the crimescene was raised at any stage during the course of the trial and sentencing in 1982.
+Freeman's handcuffed and naked corpse was discovered in North Philadelphia on the night of the police bombing of the MOVE communal residence in 1985 and neither his name nor the fact of his presence at the crime scene was raised at any stage during the course of the trial and sentencing in 1982.
 At the time of his death, Daniel Faulkner was in possession of the replacement temporary driver license of Arnold Howard which the latter had recently "loaned" to Freeman for unspecified purposes.